 iii.
 Genuine, appropriate confession will be sincere, specific, and thorough.
 Orr describes how in the 1952 revival in Brazil a woman in a crowded church confessed, “Please pray for me, I need to love people more.”
 The leader told her gently, “That is not a confession, sister.
 Anyone could have said it.”
 Later in the service the lady stood again and said, “Please pray for me.
 What I should have said is that my sharp tongue has caused a lot of trouble in this congregation.”
 The pastor leaned over to Orr and whispered, “Now she is talking!”

 iv.
 This is praying from a low place, and very effective.
-Football players try to hit their opponent low, because they gain leverage from coming in low.
+American football players try to hit their opponent low, because they gain leverage from coming in low.
 Our prayers are leveraged when we come to God humbly and lowly.

 d.
 We have not obeyed the voice of the LORD our God: Daniel did not make the slightest excuse for Israel’s sin.
 He knew the fault belonged to Israel and Israel alone.
 We are prone to make excuses for our sin and often even make excuses in our “confessions.”

 e.
 He has confirmed His words… As it is written in the Law of Moses: Daniel realized that even in His judgment against Israel, God was totally faithful to His Word.
 He promised that curses would come upon a disobedient Israel (in passages like Leviticus 26 and Deuteronomy 28) and they did.